 Trinidad is a good next stop after Cienfuegos, with taxi colectivos running regularly from the Viazul bus station to the centre of Trinidad.
 They will generally charge $6 CUC per person, but find people to share with & you could push them down to $5 CUC each, which is cheaper than the bus.

 Santa Clara is another option too, either for a day trip or as a next stop.
 We took a local camion to Santa Clara and back, which I wouldn’t necessarily recommend, although it was incredibly cheap, and a truly Cuban way to travel, we were deafened by the sound of screeching breaks on the truck, and achey and sore after bouncing around for 2 hours in a busy truck.
 Luckily the driver had taken pity on us & allowed us to board first so at least we had a seat.
 Others weren’t so lucky & had to endure the trip standing up.

-Overall, Cienfuegos was one of my favourite cities in Cuba.
-Although not as pretty as Trinidad, or as peaceful as Viñales, Cienfuegos has something for everyone, and is well worth a visit!
-Be sure to add it to your Cuba itinerary.
+Overall, Cienfuegos was one of my favourite cities in Cuba, and is definitely worth visiting.
+Although not as pretty as Trinidad, or as peaceful as Viñales, Cienfuegos has something for everyone, so be sure to add it to your Cuba itinerary.